ia0/unsafe-mental-model/src/quick-start.md

 This chapter provides an overview of the mental model with practical examples, to let you quickly decide if the book is for you or not.
 If you plan to read the book regardless, you can skip this chapter.
 It doesn't contain any information that is not already present in the rest of the book.
+However, you may come back to it later for a quick refresher.

 ## Concepts

 The mental model relies on the following concepts.
-You don't need to understand all of them.
+You don't need to understand ~~all of them~~ any of them.
 They are quite complicated.
 But knowing they exist is already a first step.
-You can just read through and skip any line you don't understand:
+You can just read through and skip anything you don't understand on first read:
 - There is a notion of **semantic types**.
-A semantic type is a set of execution states.
+A semantic type is a set of execution states (this set must satisfy some properties that we won't detail).
-- Semantic types define a **contract** between 2 parts of a program: the one "before" and the one "after".
-The contract is that the part "before" produces at most the execution states of the type and that the part "after" must consume at least the execution states of the type.
+- Semantic types define a **contract** between parts of a program: the **producers** and the **consumers**.
+The contract is that, the producers must produce at most the execution states of the type, and the consumers must be able to consume at least the execution states of the type.
 - This notion of contract is closely related to the notion of **subtyping**.
 A semantic type is a subtype of another if its set of execution states is included in those of the other type.
+In particular, a contract holds if the producers are a subtype of the consumers (the actual type being a witness somewhere in between).
-- **Variance** is how functions over semantic types (a function that takes one or more semantic types and returns a semantic type) influence subtyping.
-Co-variance preserves subtyping from the parameter to the result.
-Contra-variance inverses that subtyping.
-When subtyping on parameters doesn't result in a subtyping on the results, the function is invariant.
+- **Variance** is how functions over semantic types (a function that takes one or more semantic types and returns a semantic type) influence subtyping (or equivalently the roles of producers and consumers).
+Co-variance preserves subtyping from the result to the parameter.
+Contra-variance inverses that subtyping (producers of the result become consumers of the parameter, and symmetrically consumers of the result become producers of the parameter).
+In-variance ignores that subtyping and requires the parameter to be the same (producers of the result become both producers and consumers of the parameter, and similarly for consumers of the result).
-- Syntactical types map to semantic types by their **safety invariant**.
+- Syntactical types map to semantic types by their **safety invariant** and are thus a subset of semantic types.
+So we'll just say **types** to mean semantic types and explicitly say _syntactical_ otherwise.
-- Syntactical types also have a notion of **validity invariant**.
+- Syntactical types also have a notion of **validity invariant** representing how they get compiled.
   The safety invariant is always a subtype of the validity invariant.
 Soundness relies on the safety invariant while compilation relies on the validity invariant.
-- It is possible to overwrite the semantic type of a syntactical type with the **update type** `Update<P, T>` where `T` is the syntactical type and `P` is the semantic type.
-To avoid breaking compilation, `P` must be a subtype of the validity invariant.
-The type `P` is usually described in documentation.
+- The **update type** `Update<P, T>` updates the safety invariant of a syntactical type `T` with a type `P`.
+The validity invariant is preserved, thus `P` must be a subtype of that validity invariant.
+In practice, the type `P` is almost never syntactical and thus described in documentation.
-- The update type `Update<P, T>` is **unsafe** if `P \ T` is not empty.
-And it is **robust** if `T \
+- The update type `Update<P, T>` is **unsafe** if `P \ T` is not empty, and it is **robust** if `T \
   P` is not empty.
-- The update type can be **lifted** through syntactical types: `Foo<Update<P, T>>` is the same as `Update<Foo<P>, Foo<T>>` where `Foo<P>` is the semantic type defined by `Foo`.
-The notion of unsafe types and robust types follows variance through lifting.
+- The update type can be **lifted** through syntactical types: `Foo<Update<P, T>>` is the same as `Update<Foo<P>, Foo<T>>`.
+The notions of unsafe types and robust types follow variance through lifting.
-- **Functions** `fn(P) -> R` are contra-variant in `P` and co-variant in `R`.
+- **Functions** `fn(P) -> R` are contra-variant in `P` (they consume it) and co-variant in `R` (they produce it).
-- **Mutable references** have actually 2 semantic types with the same validity invariant.
+- **Mutable references** have actually 2 types with the same validity invariant.
 We write them `&mut [T ..
 S]` where `T` is the current type and `S` is the promised type at the end of the borrow.
-It is co-variant in `T` and contra-variant in `S`.
+  They are co-variant in `T` (they produce it) and contra-variant in `S` (they consume it).
-- **Unsafe** is when a contract does not hold and needs manual fixing.
+- **Unsafe** is when a contract does not hold: a value of type `T` is expected to have type `S` but `T` is not a subtype of `S`.
+In that case, a manual proof that the value is actually of type `S` is needed to restore soundness.

 ## Examples